IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 $ fsh action create failure failure.js
 </pre>

-Next, deploy the actual Composition:
+Next, deploy the actual composition:

 <pre>
 $ fsh app create demo_if demo_if.js
 </pre>

-Before invoking the Composition one can visualize it by entering `fsh app preview demo_if.js`.
+Before invoking the composition one can visualize it by entering `fsh app preview demo_if.js`.

-Next, invoke the Composition, first without specifing a password which should cause the function `condition` to return `false` and hence the function `failure` to be invoked:
+Next, invoke the composition, first without specifing a password which should cause the function `condition` to return `false` and hence the function `failure` to be invoked:

 <pre>
 $ fsh app invoke demo_if